 Flexible options to obtain ownership.
 Ownership of the merchandise generally transfers to the customer if the customer has continuously renewed the rental purchase agreement for a period of seven to 30 months, depending upon the product type, or exercises a specified early purchase option.

 Our Strategy

-Our strategy focuses on several improvement areas including a significant cost savings plan, a more targeted value proposition, and a refranchising program.
+Our strategy focuses on multiple work streams including optimizing our cost structure, enhancing our value proposition, and executing our refranchising program.